 NOTE: There is criteria to qualify for a shared ownership property; however they are no longer restricted to “key workers” as previous schemes where.

-To find out more please contact Ascot Mortgages, we are whole of market mortgage brokers who are experts in arranging shared ownership mortgages.
+To find out more please contact Ascot Mortgages, we are experienced mortgage brokers who are experts in arranging shared ownership mortgages.

 Why people choose to buy using shared ownership